HaxeExtension/extension-nativedialog/README.md

 class SimpleExample {

 	function showSomething(){
-		NativeDialog.showMessage("There was an error","You request could not be processed", "OK");
+		NativeDialog.showMessage("There was an error","Your request failed.
+Please check your internet conenction and try again.", "OK");
 	}

 }